FindMySchool LogoFindMySchool

 Community engagement is genuine.
 Pupils participate in local charity fundraising, visit care homes to sing for residents, and learn about social responsibility through assemblies and discussions.
 The school's location in diverse, creative Notting Hill informs its openness to difference and celebration of varied backgrounds.

 Admissions are coordinated by Kensington and Chelsea Council.
-The application deadline for Reception entry is 15 January for the following September.
+The application deadline for Reception entry in September 2027 is 15 January 2027, with offers released on 16 April 2027.
 Families apply online through the council's portal, listing up to six preferences.

 After looked-after children and those with Education, Health and Care Plans naming the school, places are allocated strictly by distance from the school gates.
 There is no formal catchment boundary, no priority for siblings beyond looked-after children, and no faith criteria.
 Proximity is everything.

-The last distance offered fluctuates annually based on applicant distribution but has historically been very tight.
+The furthest distance at which a place was offered fluctuates annually based on applicant distribution but has historically been very tight.
 Families living more than a few hundred metres away are unlikely to secure a place through standard admissions.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to recent offer distances.

 For nursery entry, applications are made directly to the school rather than through the council.
 Nursery places do not guarantee progression to Reception, but most nursery families do secure Reception places due to proximity.